serverpod/serverpod_docs/docs/05-concepts/09-modules.md

 # Modules

 Serverpod is built around the concept of modules.
-A Serverpod module is similar to a Dart package but contains both server and client code and Flutter widgets.
-A module contains its own namespace for endpoints and methods to minimize module conflicts.
+A Serverpod module is similar to a Dart package but contains both server, client, and Flutter code.
+A module contains its own namespace for endpoints and methods to minimize the risk of conflicts.

 Examples of modules are the `serverpod_auth` module and the `serverpod_chat` module, which both are maintained by the Serverpod team.